Mixbo-zz/FaST2704/README.md

 user:user
 ```

-The admin account had at least the decency of using a randomly generated password instead of a hardcoded one...
+The admin account had at least the decency of using a different password on every device instead of a hardcoded one...

 Trying to log with the support account leads to a dead end, access is denied for some reason.
 This is not the case with the "user" account.
 Typing help in the user prompt gives us a really short list of commands that can be used by the user account.